ilhan-mstf/puppeteer-investigation/README.md

 ```

 #### Login
 One of the significant features of web applications is to log in user's account.
-It can be count as an example of End-to-End tests since it communicate through back-end services.
+It can be count as an example of End-to-End tests since back-end services involve to the process.

 ```js
 // put GITHUB_USER and GITHUB_PWD values to .env file